 Worried about air quality?

 Pollen and pollution can certainly be an issue with chronic bronchitis and emphysema!
-You can get the daily forecast for air quality your area here, and if conditions aren’t conducive to going outside, there are plenty of things you can do indoors.
-Whip yourself up a satisfying smoothie, give adult coloring a try, or ask your Health Advisor about no-equipment exercises you can do in your living room.
+You can get the daily forecast for air quality in your area, and if conditions aren’t conducive to going outside, there are plenty of things you can do indoors.
+Whip up a satisfying smoothie, give adult coloring a try (or try out a zentangle), or ask your Health Advisor about no-equipment exercises you can do in your living room.

 There are also a few things you can do to reduce exposure.
-To reduce exposure outside, try wearing a mask of a scarf.
+To reduce exposure outside, try wearing a mask or a scarf.
 To reduce your exposure inside, keep windows and doors closed.